bruab/onestar/_posts/2023-05-17-emily-dickinson.md

 featured: false
 ---

-> If poetry is to exist at all, it really must have form and grammar, and must rhyme when it professes to rhyme."
+> If poetry is to exist at all, it really must have form and grammar, and must rhyme when it professes to rhyme.

 —Writer Andrew Lang